bet4a/d3wiki/Home.md

 git clone git://github.com/mbostock/d3.git
 ```

-When running the examples locally, note that your browser may enforce strict permissions for reading files out of the local file system.
-Some examples use AJAX which works differently via HTTP instead of local files. **To view the examples locally, you must have a local web server.** Any web server will work; for example you can run Python's built-in server:
+When developing locally, note that your browser may enforce strict permissions for reading files out of the local file system. **If you use [d3.xhr](./Requests) locally (including d3.json et al.), you must have a local web server.** Any web server will work; for example you can run Python's built-in server:

     python -m SimpleHTTPServer 8888 &

-Once this is running, go to <http://localhost:8888/examples/>.
+Once this is running, go to <http://localhost:8888/>.

 The D3 repository should work out of the box if you just want to create new visualizations using D3.
 On the other hand, if you want to extend D3 with new features, fix bugs, or run tests, you should [fork the D3 repository](/mbostock/d3/fork_select), and install a few more things.
 D3's test framework uses [Vows](http://vowsjs.org), which depends on [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/).
 If you are developing on Mac OS X, an easy way to install Node and NPM is using [Homebrew](http://mxcl.github.com/homebrew/):